PowerShell Web Scraping in 2025: A Proxy-Focused Guide

 $scrapeUrl = "https://httpbin.org/ip"

-# Send the request through the specified proxy
+# Send the request through the authenticated proxy

 Write-Host "Content fetched via proxy:"